-The City of Jacksonville's Housing and Community Development Division (HCDD) is the primary agency responsible for the submission, implementation, and administration of the AAP.
-This Plan reflects a coordinated effort between local non-profit entities, private organizations, public employees, and partner municipalities to create a strategic plan of action.
+The City of Jacksonville's Housing and Community Development Division (HCDD) is the primary agency responsible for the submission, implementation, and administration of the Annual Action Plan (AAP).
+This plan reflects a coordinated effort between local non-profit entities, private organizations, public employees, and partner municipalities to create a strategic plan of action.

-This plan represents the PY 2022 Annual Action Plan (AAP), which is required by HUD from all jurisdictions receiving annual federal grant assistance.
+This plan represents the PY 2023 AAP, which is required by HUD from all jurisdictions receiving annual federal grant assistance.
 The AAP describes the annual goals and activities that will address the community's priority needs as identified in the 2021-2025 Consolidated Plan.
-The time covered by this AAP is from October 1, 2022 to September 30, 2023.
+The time period covered by this AAP is from October 1, 2023 to September 30, 2024.